Home

 • Your head starts to fall forward.

-It is important to recognize and listen to your body's signs of fatigue
+It is important to recognise and pay attention to your body's signs of fatigue

-As soon as you experience the early signs of fatigue you must consider whether it is appropriate to continue driving.
-If, however, you experience the later, even stronger, signs you must stop the car as soon as possible as you at risk of suddenly falling asleep, no matter how hard you try to stay awake.
-You must learn to interpret your body's signs of fatigue and respect them.
+At the very first signs of fatigue, you must consider whether it is safe to continue driving.
+If you experience stronger signs of fatigue, you must stop as soon as possible, because the risk is then high that you will suddenly nod off, no matter how hard you try to stay awake.
+You must learn to interpret and respect your signs of fatigue.

 Increased risk

-The risk of falling asleep behind the wheel is highest late at night and early in the morning, especially between 03:00-05:00.
-At this time body functions are reduced –metabolic activity, body temperature and blood pressure all drop to their lowest levels of the day.
+The greatest risk of falling asleep behind the wheel is between 03:00–05:00.
+At that time, the body's activity level is at its lowest, body temperature and blood pressure drop to their lowest levels of the day, and metabolism slows down.

 The highest risk of falling asleep while driving is between 03:00–05:00